June 21, Bug Day!

 The Cradle of Forestry invites the curious of all ages to learn about insects and other arthropods.
 This event will be held in and around the Forest Discovery Center at the Cradle of Forestry and commemorates National Pollinator Week.
 On-going activities include buggy games, crafts, bug hunts and pond explorations.

--Come meet local beekeeper Matt Elliot from Pure Pisgah Honey to learn about the amazing life of honey bees.
-He will have an observation hive on-site that will allow you to look inside a real hive to see these amazing pollinators at work.
+11:00 – 4:00 – Meet local beekeeper Mike Elliot from Pure Pisgah Honey to learn about the amazing life of honey bees.
+He will have an observation hive on-site that will allow you to look inside a real hive with thousands of honeybees to see these amazing pollinators at work.

 Joyce Pearsall will also be on sight with a Live Monarch Butterfly Exhibit teaching about the Monarch’s life cycle, migration, and conservation.